sjb3/portfolio-angular/README.md

 ##stretch goal:

-1) still have the gallery option: haven't decided if I wanna create gallery or slide show yet

-2) maybe add hamburger menu-bar?
+1) how to polish hamburger menu-bar?

 3) update README?